verisimilitude20201/notes/Videos/Tim_Berglund/Distributed_Sytems_In_One_Lesson.md

 1. Basic definitions
    - Stream: Sequence of tuples (collections of key-value pairs) coming real fast
    - Spout is a source of streams.
 Points of integration.
-   - Bolt: Accepts a functions to a stream and produces one or more output streams
+   - Bolt: Applies  functions to an incoming stream and produces one or more output streams
    - Topology: Graph of spouts and bolts.
 An actual job that runs indefinitely.
 Can be handed off to a cluster.
 2. Assume the coffee shop has scaled nation-wide.
 We have two Spouts producing different event streams
    - Point-of-sale Spout: Generates the sale stream of coffee from different states and cities for the shop